SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Postfix operators are nonassociative.

-After declaring a new operator, you need to implement it by declaring a function that has the same name as the operator.
+After declaring a new operator, you implement it by declaring a function that has the same name as the operator.
 To see an example of how to create and implement a new operator, see :ref:`AdvancedOperators_CustomOperators`.